Why creating overrides?

 - Click on Create new rule

-- Select Advanced mode if you need a complex logic not supported by the form node.
+- Select Advanced mode only if you need logic that is not supported by the form mode.
 You'll need to use SQL conditions like you would in a WHERE statement.

-- Select the Computation, condition, value, rule and segment to create an override
+- Select the Computation, condition, value, rule and segment to create an override.
+An override is made of a condition ("IF xyz") + a rule on segmentation ("THEN classify lead as low/medium/good/very good")

 - Check the box Case insensitive to make the override work regardless of upper/lower cases in the value.